KennethJAllen/ygo-small-world/README.md

 ## 💻 Running the Code

-*   The Small World bridge finder is run with the `small_world_bridge_finder.ipynb` notebook.

-*   If the card info is not up to date, current card info can be pulled with `fetch_card_data.py`.
+### Using the Notebook

-*   Run the cell under the `Import Functions` header first.
+* Initial Setup: Open `examples/bridge_generator_examples.ipynb` and run the cell under `Import Module`.
+* Update Card Data: If needed, update card info using fetch_card_data.py

+### Finding Bridges
-### Find Bridges From List of Names
+* From a List of Names:

-*   Running the cell under the `Find Best Bridges From List of Names` markdwon will calculate the best bridges between cards from an example Mathmech deck.

-*   To find the best bridges for your deck, replace the list `deck_monster_names` with the list of monsters names in your main deck.
-If there are any cards in your deck that are required to connect to the bridges, replace `required_target_names` with a list of those card's names.
-If not, you can replace it with the empy list `[]`.
+  * To find bridges for a specific deck, edit `deck_monster_names` in the cell under `Find Best Bridges From List of Names` with your main deck monster names.
+  * If certain cards are essential for bridge connections, edit `required_target_names`.
+If not, do not use that argument.

-*   Card names must be typed to exactly match the actual card name, including using capital letters and symbols.
-Exact card names can be found in the [Yu-Gi-Oh! card database](https://ygoprodeck.com/card-database/).
+  * Ensure card names exactly match their official names, which can be verified on the [Yu-Gi-Oh! card database](https://ygoprodeck.com/card-database/).

-### Find Bridges From YDK File
+### Using YDK Files

-A YDK file is a file containing card IDs from a deck.
-It is supported by programs such as YGOPRO, Duelingbook, and Dueling Nexus.
+* File Preparation: Place your .ydk file in the YGO-small-world directory.

-*   Running the cell under the `Find Best Bridges From YDK File` markdown will calculate the best bridges between cards from an example Mathmech deck from a YDK file.
+* Running the Analysis: Replace mathmech_deck.ydk with your file's name in the cell under Find Best Bridges From YDK File.

-*   To get a list of bridges from your YDK file, add your file to the `YGO-small-world` folder.
-Then replace `mathmech_deck.ydk` with the name of your YDK file.
-Note: Monsters in the side deck are counted as cards that are desierable to find connections to.

-### Image Generation and Visualization

-*   To generate Small World graph and matrix visualizations such as the examples below from a YDK file or list of cards, use the `small_world_generate_images` notebook.

-### Generate Adjacency Matrix

-*   To generate an adjacency matrix from a YDK file, run the `ydk_to_df_adjacency_matrix(ydk_file, squared=False)` function.
-To generate the square of the adjacency matrix, set the optional parameter to `squared=True`.
-An example is given in the notebook `small_world_bridge_finder.ipynb`.
+  * Note: Side deck monsters are included in the analysis.

 ## 🎴 Example